21andrewchang/dots/README.md

   - [ ] Can add a description

 - [ ] Can see dots added today in a list

   - [ ] Should have a timestamp and can see description

+- [ ] Create tags for habits so you can organize them
+  - for example finance, health, work etc.
+  - for league, it could be earlygame, mechanics, trading, etc.